maize-genetics/phg_v2/docs/build_and_load.md

 > [!WARNING]
 > The directory that you specify in the output (`-o`) section must
-> be a an existing directory.
+> be an existing directory.

-Once the command is complete and you have navigated into the output directory (in my case, `output/vcf_files`), you will see a collection of different file types for each sample:
+Once the command is complete, and you have navigated into the output directory (in my case, `output/vcf_files`), you will see a collection of different file types for each sample: